 This ancient breed can be traced back to the canis pugnax, the Romans’ war dogs.
-Over the centuries the Corso almost extinct, until it was rediscovered at the late 1970’s in the southern part of Italy.
-By 1994 the Cane Corso was recognized by Italian Kennel Club (ENCI), following by FCI (1997) and AKC (2010).
+Over the centuries the Corso almost extinct, until it was rediscovered in the late 1970s in the southern part of Italy.
+By 1994 the Cane Corso was recognized by the Italian Kennel Club (ENCI), following by FCI (1997) and AKC (2010).

 Throughout his history, the Corso maintained its powerfulness and athleticism.
 Every element in its physics aims to serve its athletic ability.
 As such, the Corso is the smallest yet the most agile of all the Mastiff family.
 His head is massive, impressive and distinct and his expression is alert.
 His compact body is muscular with pronounced bone, and his movement is smooth, elegant and effortless.

-The Corso’s athletic ability, intelligence and protective nature can challenge novice owners or those who are used to softer breeds.
-As such, the Corso needs ample of training and socialization to insure its mental and physical health.
+The Cane Corso’s athletic ability, intelligence and protective nature can challenge novice owners or those who are used to softer breeds.
+As such, the Corso needs ample training and socialization to ensure its mental and physical health.

 Like any other large breed, the Corso is susceptible to joint issues, such as hip dysplasia or elbow dysplasia.
 Breeders should test (via PennHip or OFA) and screen out dogs that did not pass one or both of these conditions.
 Studies and practice have shown that these conditions can be minimized significantly with careful breeding.